 Results and discussion

 In Table 2, we summarize the forecasting performance of the models across the 28 product categories.
 Table 3 shows the p-values of the Wilcoxon Sign Rank (WSR) test for the statistical significance of the difference between the models’ forecasting performance.
 The WSR test is the non-parametric version of the traditional t-test and does not assume the differences (i.e. the errors) are normally distributed.
-We find the following from the analysis of the comparisons of forecasts from the different models: (i) the Base-lift model generates the least accurate forecasts. (ii) The ADL-intra model outperforms the ADL-own model, which suggests the value of competitive promotional information Huang et al. (2014). (iii) The ADL-own-EWC model significantly outperforms the ADL-own model. (iv) The ADL-own-IC model outperforms the ADL-own model for most of the scenarios expect for the MAE error measure. (v) The ADL-intra-EWC model significantly outperforms the ADL-intra model. (vi) The ADL-intra-IC model outperforms the ADL-intra model for all the scenarios expect for the MAE error measure.
+We find the following from the analysis of the comparisons of forecasts from the different models:

+the Base-lift model generates the least accurate forecasts.

+The ADL-intra model outperforms the ADL-own model, which supports the value of competitive promotional information as seen by Huang et al. (2014).

+The ADL-own-EWC model significantly outperforms the ADL-own model.

+The ADL-own-IC model outperforms the ADL-own model for most of the error measures across lead times except for the volume dependent MAE error measure.

+The ADL-intra-EWC model significantly outperforms the ADL-intra model.

+The ADL-intra-IC model outperforms the ADL-intra model for all the cases except t for the MAE error measure.

 Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts.

 Table 2.
 The forecasting performance of the models for all forecast period